tensorflow/tensorflow/g3doc/Rationale.md

 implementation experience and learn more about the challenges and limitations of our current design in practice.

-### ML Function representation alternatives: polyhedral schedule lists vs polyhedral schedules trees vs affine loop/If forms {#mlfunction-representation-alternatives-polyhedral-schedule-lists-vs-polyhedral-schedules-trees-vs-affine-loop-if-forms}
+### Polyhedral code representation alternatives: schedule lists vs schedules trees vs affine loop/if forms {#mlfunction-representation-alternatives-polyhedral-schedule-lists-vs-polyhedral-schedules-trees-vs-affine-loop-if-forms}

 The current MLIR uses a representation of polyhedral schedules using a tree of if/for loops.
 We extensively debated the tradeoffs involved in the typical